shamasun/SAA-C03/02. Tech Fundamentals/README.md

 #### 2.9.1 What does DNS do?
 - At a very high level, DNS converts name into IP addresses.
+- Technically - "Help get a query response from an authoritative zone which hosts the DNS records of interest."
+- A huge global distributed database.
 #### 2.9.2 Why does DNS need a complex architecture?
 - One or few DNS servers in inadequate.
     - Risk from bad actors.
     - Problem of scale.
 Everybody using the internet needs DNS.
     - Huge database.
 Approximately 341 million domains.
 Many records too within each domain.
 - Can we not address this using more servers?
 Each having an exact same copy of the data?
-    - May address risk through redundancy
+    - May address bad actor risk through redundancy
     - But doesn't address scaling problem
 - A hierarchical structure to the DNS database is how it is solved.
     - A motivating example
         - Bill is a football league organizer
             - He maintains phone numbers of managers (John, Fred, Jane) of three football teams A, B, and C
         - John, like the other two managers, maintains a list of his players and their phone numbers.
-        - To call a player Steve on Team A
+        - To call a player named Steve on Team A
             - Approach Bill
             - He will return the phone number of John
             - Approach John, to get Steve's number